sourcenetwork/defradb/README.md

 There are two types of peer-to-peer relationships supported: **pubsub** peering and **replicator** peering.

 Pubsub peering *passively* synchronizes data between nodes by broadcasting *Document Commit* updates to the topic of the commit's document key.
 Nodes need to be listening on the pubsub channel to receive updates.
-This is for when two nodes *already* have share a document and want to keep them in sync.
+This is for when two nodes *already* have shared a document and want to keep them in sync.

 Replicator peering *actively* pushes changes from a specific collection *to* a target peer.